 - Independently published five illustrated journals for women’s creative development.
 They are featured in 90% of the women’s bookstores in the United States;

-Jonathan Lewis was born in rural West Virginia in 1962.
-He started work very young with a constellation of tasks as they are often required in agrarian life.
+Jonathan McCloud was born in rural West Virginia in 1962.
+He started work very young with many tasks as they are often required in agrarian life.
 His family supported early efforts in art and music.
 His uncle was the school music teacher and his aunt the school art teacher.
 His mother was a surgical nurse that had travelled well with the US Army in western post-war Europe and encouraged all classical forms of education.
-Jonathan had 3 years of Latin and one year of greek before leaving school, as always knew there was a big world out there and the military offered that chance.
+Jonathan had 3 years of Latin and one year of greek before leaving high school, as always knew there was a big world out there and the military offered that chance.

-He joined the US Air Force and became a Para-Rescue Specialist and served in the Philippines and Japan until he was severely injured in a helicopter incident on the island of Mindinao.
+He joined the US Air Force and became a Pararescue Specialist and served in Somalia and the Philippines until he was severely injured in a helicopter incident on the island of Mindanao.
 He was retired by the military at that time.
-Upon exiting the military at Travis AFB, near San Francisco, without work or skills that were applicable to his military life, he started a long career in the food and beverage business with a prestigious job of washing up the dishes.
+Upon exiting the military at Travis AFB, near San Francisco, without work or skills that were applicable from his military life, he started a long career in the food and beverage business with a prestigious job of washing up the dishes.

 Ambition and curiosity paid off as soon he was moving through the kitchen positions and eventually became Chef Tournant and then on to Sous Chef and eventually an Executive Chef.
 He went on to own three of his own restaurants in the Dallas – Fort Worth market and worked with some of the most celebrated Chefs of the day, including Paul Prudhomme, Emeril Lagasse, Carlos Guia, Bradley Ogden and his ultimate friend and mentor, Chef Charlie Trotter, who also advanced his desire and knowledge of fine wines and crafted in him a refined sense and dedication to personal excellence.